Shoreline Plants

 Lawn alternatives

-Barak’s research has garnered excitement not just from conservation scientists, but from horticulture staff at the Garden, who offered advice on growing methods and plants options and helped with the practical issues of preparing and caring for the garden plots.
-The study’s reach goes beyond homeowners; horticulturists and land managers could implement the new ideas on public lands, allowing the impact of the study to scale up quickly.
+Barak’s research has garnered excitement not just from conservation scientists, but from horticulture, collections, and natural areas staff at the Garden, who offered advice on growing methods and plant options and helped with the practical issues of preparing and caring for the garden plots.
+Working with interpretation and design allowed for signage—featuring Kozik’s art—that explains the goals of the experiment and the layout of the plots.
+While much of the communication on this topic appeals to homeowners, this study partners with horticulturists and land managers that could implement the new ideas on public lands, allowing the impact of the study to scale up quickly.
+Partnering with the Chicago Park District also means the results can be implemented directly on a large scale.